- § 9801

 (6) “Community paramedicine” means a form of mobile-integrated healthcare that is a provider-led, patient-centered delivery care model using appropriately-trained paramedics or other emergency medical services providers in an expanded role to render care, facilitate a more efficient delivery of care, and enhance access to community resources that address the social determinants of health.

-(7) “County” or “counties” shall refer singularly or collectively to New Castle, Kent and Sussex Counties of the State;
+(7) “County” or “counties” mean, singularly or collectively, New Castle, Kent, and Sussex Counties of this State.

-(11) “Department” shall mean the Delaware Department of Health and Social Services;
+(11) “Department” means the Delaware Department of Health and Social Services.

-(12) “Emergency medical services (EMS) provider” shall mean individual providers certified by the Delaware State Fire Prevention Commission or the Office of EMS, or emergency medical dispatchers certified by the National Academy of Emergency Medical Dispatch.
+(12) “Emergency medical services (EMS) provider” means individual providers certified by the Delaware State Fire Prevention Commission or the Office of EMS, or emergency medical dispatchers certified by the National Academy of Emergency Medical Dispatch.

-(13) “Emergency medical services (EMS) provider agency” shall mean a provider agency certified by the Delaware State Fire Prevention Commission or the Office of EMS, or an emergency medical dispatch center under contract with the Department of Safety and Homeland Security.
+(13) “Emergency medical services (EMS) provider agency” means a provider agency certified by the Delaware State Fire Prevention Commission or the Office of EMS, or an emergency medical dispatch center under contract with the Department of Safety and Homeland Security.

-(14) “Emergency medical unit” shall mean an ambulance, rescue vehicle or any other specialized vehicle staffed by EMS providers and other certified or licensed medical care providers, and utilized solely for providing mobile pre-hospital care and other emergency medical treatment;
+(14) “Emergency medical unit” means an ambulance, rescue vehicle, or any other specialized vehicle staffed by EMS providers and other certified or licensed medical care providers, and utilized solely for providing mobile pre-hospital care and other emergency medical treatment.

 (15) “Handler” means the police officer who is the handler of a police dog receiving emergency medical services under this chapter.

-(16) “Medical command facility” shall mean the distinct unit within a hospital which meets the operational, staffing and equipment requirements established by the Division of Public Health for providing medical control to the EMS providers.
-Any hospital that operates an emergency medical facility and desires to be designated as a medical command facility shall maintain and staff such facility on its premises and at its own expense with the exception of base station communication devices which shall be an authorized shared expense pursuant to the provisions of this chapter;
+(16) “Medical command facility” means the distinct unit within a hospital which meets the operational, staffing, and equipment requirements established by the Division of Public Health for providing medical control to the EMS providers.
+Any hospital that operates an emergency medical facility and desires to be designated as a medical command facility shall maintain and staff the facility on its premises and at its own expense with the exception of base station communication devices which shall be an authorized shared expense pursuant to the provisions of this chapter.

-(17) “Medical control” shall mean an order or directive given to an EMS provider by an authorized medical control physician.
-These orders or directives shall normally be provided from a specifically authorized and designated medical command facility with such medical supervision supplying professional support to the EMS provider through radio or telephonic communication for on-scene and in-transit basic and advanced life support services;
+(17) “Medical control” means an order or directive given to an EMS provider by an authorized medical control physician.
+These orders or directives shall normally be provided from a specifically authorized and designated medical command facility with such medical supervision supplying professional support to the EMS provider through radio or telephonic communication for on-scene and in-transit basic and advanced life support services.

 (19) “Mobile-integrated healthcare” means an expanded role for a paramedic or other emergency medical services provider that is a coordinated, patient-centered, evidence-based holistic model of care designed to use collaborative, interdisciplinary teams to serve patient needs at the most appropriate level of care at a safe location convenient to the patient.